 5. The only time I eat ramen nowadays is when camping.
 This jerky ramen is a treat to eat and a quick meal to prepare when you’re ready to keep on truckin’ up that trail.

-6. Need a pairing for one of those light and quick lunchtime camping foods?
+6. Need a pairing for one of those light and quick lunches?
 Give these campfire potatoes a shot.
 They are easy to prepare ahead of time and compliment just about every lunchtime offering.

 7. Oatmeal isn’t just for breakfast.
 It’s a great mid-day meal to keep you moving when you need a light meal.